-The major components of the candidacy examination include (1) the Second Year Review during which the Candidacy Exam proposal is outlined, (2) the Written Examination, and (3) the Oral Examination.
+Advancement to candidacy requires successful completion of a written proposal (the Candidacy document) and an oral defense (the Candidacy Examination.
 The student will have four weeks to prepare the written document (described below).
 After passing the written portion, the student will defend their document in the Oral Examination, which normally occurs two to three weeks after passing the written portion.
-Timing for completion of these elements is shown in the table below.
-It is the student's responsibility to plan for the completion of the candidacy examination by the Autumn semester deadline.
-The process takes a minimum of 7-
+The Advisory Committee becomes the Candidacy Examination Committee.